eth-clients/goerli/README.md

 14.09.2019, 19.12cest

-PS: all my respect goes out to the dev-studios out there, working on excellent code, willing to be tested by people like me; we work on the same idea, the more critical and excellence oriented we work, the faster we will see results.
+PS: all my respect goes out to the dev-studios out there, working on excellent code, willing to be tested by people like me; we work on the same idea- the more critical and excellence-oriented we work, the faster we will see and get results.